 Who is Genworth and what happened to John Hancock?

 John Hancock, the previous insurer for LTC offered through MIT, stopped accepting new applications for LTC in January of 2012.
 Because of this change, MIT began exploring other vendors who offer the same or similar benefits.
-We recently completed our search and chose to contract with Genworth Life Insurance Company, a leader in the long-term care insurance industry with over 38 years of experience with this type of coverage.
+We chose to contract with Genworth Life Insurance Company, a leader in the long-term care insurance industry with over 38 years of experience with this type of coverage.